 I use a Hoya PL Poloraizing Filter on my 18-55mm and 28-90mm.
 I also use a UV filter on my 70-300mm.

 I have a collection of Neutral Density filters that I use (ND2, DN4, and ND8))

 For fun effects using my 18-55mm, I also have a Bower fisheye lens as well as a Quantaray Cross 6x filter.

-I use Adobe Photoshop CS2 for editing.
+I use Adobe Photoshop CS2 for editing my RAW images.

 I use Nations Photo Lab for all of my printing needs.
 A review on their services and why I love them can be found here.

 This work by Sarah Bettey/Hood Photography is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 No reproduction, publication or reposting without prior written permission.
 For licensing inquiries, please contact me here.